sarathsoma/learn-anything/readme.md

 We [plan to ease the contributing process](https://ducksource.github.io/internet/tech/2017/05/15/human-curated-backend.html) as much as possible so there is no friction in proposing to add changes and integrating them into the mind maps.

 Each mind map will also have [flash cards](https://github.com/learn-anything/flashcards) that you can use to consolidate this knowledge.

+There will also be an ability to create a custom theme for the mind maps or choose any of the [community created themes](https://github.com/learn-anything/themes). 🖌

 The focus of the search engine is to search through an [open index of knowledge that all can see and explore and contribute to](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html).
 It should categorise knowledge in a way that allows linear progression of learning each of the topics.
 There should be no black box where everything is hidden behind a search bar, if you want to explore, [you can](https://learn-anything.xyz/learn_anything).